davisjustinw/cooktree/dev_log.md

 # 5 April
   [x] wire new connection form to controller

+# 6 April
+  * invitation
+  [x] connection show Page

 * root flashes login before redirect
 * can I stop wierd flash on redirect on not logged in
-* can I submit connection and return to connections without getConnections round trip

-* nav components in people Component
+* can I submit connection and return to connections without getConnections round trip X nav components in people Component?
-* invitation
-* re-write Login to functional component with useState
-* might need a check in login for authorized from
+X re-write Login to functional component with useState X might need a check in login for authorized from
 * current_user method in two places (ApplicationController and record)
 * list recipes and contributions on connection show page
 * what does authorization look like for different users